Oil falls towards $40 as U.S. inventory rise revives glut worries

 A gradual easing of government lockdowns that sought to limit the spread of the virus has revived demand by boosting travel and economic activity, also supporting the market.

-OPEC+ agreed on Saturday to extend the record cut for another month until the end of July to bolster efforts to clear the glut, and to boost patchy compliance with the reduction.
+OPEC+ agreed on Saturday to extend the record cut for another month until the end of July.

 While this helped prices, the market came under pressure after Saudi Arabia, Kuwait and the United Arab Emirates decided not to extend their extra voluntary supply reductions.

-Additional reporting by Aaron Sheldrick; Editing by Edmund Blair
+Additional reporting by Aaron Sheldrick; Editing by Edmund Blair and Mark Potter